IstarVin/medisync/src/lib/components/visits-table.md

 # Visits Table Component

-A reusable component for displaying clinic visit records with consistent styling and functionality across the MediSync application.
+A reusable component for displaying clinic visit records with consistent styling and functionality across the CareLog application.

 ## Usage